Israeli desert plan would uproot 30,000 Bedouin

 Only 20 percent of Israel's Jewish population lives in the Negev, which covers more than 60 percent of the nation's land area.
 Bedouin villages take up two percent of Negev land.

-This month, Netanyahu sat down with Bedouin mayors at his office to urge them to accept the plan, which could take at least five years to implement at a cost of more than 1 billion shekels ($300 million) once legislation due to be introduced shortly becomes law.
+This month, Netanyahu sat down with Bedouin mayors at his office to urge them to accept the plan, which could take at least five years to implement at a cost of more than 1 billion shekels (170.7 million pounds) once legislation due to be introduced shortly becomes law.

 Arabs make up about 20 percent of Israel's population of seven million, 200,000 of them Bedouin citizens.